inconvergent/differential-mesh-3d/README.md

 ## Running it on Linux (Ubuntu)

-To install the libraries locally, run `make`.
+To install the libraries locally, run `run-install`.
 I have only tested this code in Ubuntu 14.04 LTS, but my guess is that it should work on most other platforms platforms as well.
-However i know that the scripted install in `make` will not work in Windows
+However i know that the scripted install in `run-install` will not work in Windows

 ## Running it on Windows?